 Fascia Holds Us Together:

-Fascia is a connective substance which ties our bodies together.
+Fascia is a connective substance that ties our bodies together.
 It is a protein that is paradoxically flexible and firm.
-In the feet it provides the tension required to stand all day at work but also the mobility to sprint during exercise.
-In the hands it creates the stability to wield a hammer all day long but also allows the sensitivity required to pick up a baby.
-In our backs it provides the strength to carry a heavy load but also the flexibility to lie in a hammock and enjoy the beach.
+In the feet, it provides the tension required to stand all day at work but also the mobility to sprint during exercise.
+In the hands, it creates the stability to wield a hammer all day long but also allows the sensitivity required to pick up a baby.
+In our backs, it provides the strength to carry a heavy load but also the flexibility to lie in a hammock and enjoy the beach.
 Fascia is the material that Rolfers manipulate to create postural change.

 The Parts Must Support the Whole: